Brooklyn Blueberries

 Farmers who have an Environmental Farm Plan (EFP) learn how to reduce agriculture's impact on the environment.
 Many Environmental Farm Plan participants enjoy increased efficiency, profitability, and new customers as a result of increased environmental sustainability.
 (Ministry of Agriculture and Food)

-Brooklyn Blueberry Farm is nestled between mountain ranges in the Fraser Valley and is run by Steve and Pauline Luteyn.
-With the assistance of Zachary Fleming, their planning advisor, the Luteyn’s completed an Environmental Farm Plan (EFP) January 22nd of 2025.
+Brooklyn Blueberries Ltd. is nestled between mountain ranges in the Fraser Valley and is run by Steve and Pauline Luteyn.
+With the assistance of Zachary Fleming, their planning advisor, the Luteyns completed an Environmental Farm Plan (EFP) in January 2025.

 After completing his workbook, Steve applied for funding support available through the Beneficial Management Practices (BMP) program to address one of the deficiencies highlighted in his EFP.
 He hopes to secure the assistance of an irrigation designer to help him draw up plans and revamp his old irrigation system, which was prone to overwatering plants.
-The new drip irrigation lines, pump, and remote sensors will give precise readings and watering schedules to use fewer cubic meters of water as well as less energy; addressing the water and energy usage issues outlined by Zachary in Brooklynn Blueberries’ EFP report.
+The new drip irrigation lines, pump, and remote sensors will give precise readings and watering schedules to use fewer cubic meters of water as well as less energy, addressing the water and energy usage issues outlined by his advisor in Brooklynn Blueberries' EFP.

 The EFP program has been instrumental in helping farmers realize their commitment to sustainable farming practices while enhancing their operational efficiency.